vrs600/driver-updater/README.md

 - Always run as Administrator
 - Creates system restore points by default (can be skipped with `-NoRestorePoint`)
 - Requires reboot after installation for changes to take effect
-- Only installs drivers from official Windows Update catalog
+- Only installs drivers from the official Windows Update catalogue

 ## 🤝 Contributing